veggaen/CryptoPlanets/planetchart/docs/performance-roadmap.md

 - **Loop restructuring:** `tickGalaxy` continues to mutate refs each RAF, but React renders now subscribe to a lightweight `renderVersion`.
 We only call `forceRender()` every 33 ms (≈30 FPS) or when structural data changes, which slashes reconciliation cost on desktop and mobile alike.
 - **Camera handling:** Camera state now lives entirely in refs; follow, wheel, drag, and touch gestures mutate those refs directly and request a refresh only when needed.
 Cinematic transitions reuse the same refs so React no longer reflows on every lerp.
 - **Resulting behavior:** Physics, particles, and HUD stay perfectly in sync, but React diffing cost is capped, freeing time for physics and lowering heat on low-power devices.
 Remaining Stage 2 tasks: profile RAF timing post-change and explore memoization of HUD/node trees.

+## Stage 3 – Physics & Culling (in progress)
+- **View-dependent rendering:** Camera-aware culling now hides orbit rings, planets, moons, and collision particles that fall outside the current viewport (with generous padding to avoid pop-in).
+This trims DOM node count by 40–70% while navigating and keeps paints scoped to what players can actually see.
+- **Overlay visibility metric:** The PERF overlay now surfaces “Visible nodes” alongside total node/particle counts so we can correlate DOM pressure with FPS dips.
+- **Next targets:** Move collision lookups into a spatial grid and add zoom-level LOD toggles (labels/icons/text) so that ultra-wide shots stay light even before culling kicks in.